727800350/note/cs/network/protocol.md

 ## Ethernet
 EtherType is a two-octet field in an Ethernet frame.
 It is used to indicate which protocol is encapsulated in the payload of an Ethernet Frame.

 EtherType numbering generally starts from 0x0800.
 In modern implementations of Ethernet, the field within the Ethernet frame used to describe the EtherType also can be used to represent the size of the payload of the Ethernet Frame.

-Ethernet v2 framing considered these octets to represent EtherType while the original IEEE 802.3 framing considered these octets to represent the size of the payload in bytes.
+Ethernet v2 framing considered these octets to represent EtherType. while the original IEEE 802.3 framing considered these octets to represent the size of the payload in bytes.

 EtherType values be greater than or equal to 1536 (0x0600).
 That value was chosen because the maximum length (MTU) of the data field of an Ethernet 802.3 frame was 1500 bytes (0x05DC).
-Thus, values of 1500 (0x05DC) and below for this field indicate that the field is used as the size of the payload of the Ethernet Frame while values of 1536 and above indicate that the field is used to represent EtherType.
+Thus, values of 1500 (0x05DC) and below for this field indicate that the field is used as the size of the payload of the Ethernet Frame. while values of 1536 and above indicate that the field is used to represent EtherType.
 The interpretation of values 1501–1535, inclusive, is undefined.

 [EtherType for some notable protocols](http://en.wikipedia.org/wiki/EtherType)